-In Paradrop, the 23rd episode of Gate, the Japanese Self Defense Force (JSDF) begins the operation to free the Jade Palace and the peace-loving senators.
+In Gate Thus the JSDF Fought There episode 23, “Paradrop,” the Japanese Self Defense Force (JSDF) begins the operation to free the Jade Palace and the peace-loving senators.
 Zorzal El Caesar manages not to learn a valuable lesson.
 Yōji Itami demonstrates his driving skills!

-The political leadership having finally given the go-ahead, the JSDF launches their operation while Pina Co Lada languishes in her cell.
+The political leadership finally approved the mission, so the JSDF launches their operation while Pina Co Lada languishes in her cell.
 The Kawasaki C-1 jets (Amazon sells a model here!), packed with paratroopers, begin taking off.

 The JSDF methodically launch their attack.
 Ground troops take control of the capital’s West Gate, then the Bassoon Prison where the empire holds most of the prisoners.
 Next, the jets drop paratroopers over the capital.